damianobaldan/riverconn/README.md

 # riverconn
-Git repository for R package riverconn
+Git repository for R package rivercon.

 Package documentation is available in the vignete and here: https://damianobaldan.github.io/riverconn_tutorial/

 # Installation